yashshrivastava972/ARRAYS-STRINGS-IN-CPP/README.md

    6.1 Display str[i] (character at position i).
 7. End.

-2. Algorithm: Check if a String is a Palindrome
+ii.
+Algorithm: Check if a String is a Palindrome

 1. Start
 2. Declare variables: